Civilians rescued from Mariupol steel plant head for safety

 Also Monday, Ukraine claimed to have destroyed two small Russian patrol boats in the Black Sea.

 Mariupol, which lies in the Donbas, is key to Russia’s campaign in the east.
-Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere in the region.
+Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere.

-A full picture of the battle unfolding in eastern Ukraine is hard to capture.
-The fighting makes it dangerous for reporters to move around, and both sides have imposed tight restrictions on reporting from the combat zone.

 Varenytsia reported from Kyiv, Ukraine.
 Associated Press journalists Yesica Fisch in Sloviansk, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Lolita Baldor in Washington and AP staff around the world contributed to this report.